 Let’s first understand what all is involved in having your business assessed for security risks.

 Most security risk assessments begin with a thorough review of your business and daily operation.
-The risk assessor will want to conduct a walk-through, ask to talk to critical staff members, or analyse your current security program to identify risks or potential loopholes.
+The risk assessor will want to conduct a walk-through, ask to talk to critical staff members, or analyze your current security program to identify risks or potential loopholes.
 The information provided by the customer is then used to determine where opportunities for improvement exist, and an action plan for rectification can begin.

 A security risk assessment may include (over and above the aforementioned points) some of the following: